 There are five main principals to follow if you want your Candida diet to work:

 1. Eat foods that don’t feed Candida and don’t eat those that do feed Candida.

 Foods to Avoid on Candida Diet Cleanse:

 - Fruits – all sweet fruits and berries, including dried, fresh and canned + fruit juices.

 - Starchy vegetables – potatoes, beet, yams, sweet potato, corn, peas, parsnips, carrots.

 - GMO soy products.
 Non-GMO, unsweetened soy products are fine.
 Prefer them fermented, i.e. natto, tempeh, miso.

-- Some nuts – cashews, peanuts and Pistachios as they may contain mold.
+- Some nuts – cashews, peanuts and Pistachios as they may contain mould.

 - Sugars – all syrups and artificial sweeteners, except stevia and xylitol.

 - Additives and preservatives – citric acid, anything you don’t know.

 - Some beverages – coffee, black and green tea, any drinks that contains sugars, i.e. any drinks other than plain water, herbal tea or chicory.